daniel-isidro/master_kschool/master_class_03.md

 	FILE=$2
 	NUM_OF_COLUMNS=$(head -1 ${FILE} | tr ${DELIMITER} "\n" | wc -l)
 	paste <(seq 1 ${NUM_OF_COLUMNS}) <(head -1 ${FILE} | tr ${DELIMITER} "\n")

+Add one dir to environment path, at the beginning of the file

+	PATH=my_new_dir:$PATH